• Skip to main content

 Canned beans

-The perfect staple of any frugal diet and the number one stereotype of cheap groceries are beans.
+Beans are the perfect staple of any frugal diet and the number one stereotype of cheap groceries.

-The perfect filler or side dish and are high in protein and fiber.
+They are the perfect filler or side dish, high in protein and fiber.
 Adding items to soups, stews, and casseroles will stretch out meat.

 Peppers